marcobelligoli/depliants-manager-app/README.md

 - **User Management**: Users can register, log in, and manage their own depliants.
 - **Depliants Management**:
-    - Add depliants with fields like description, event name, notes, and language tags.
+    - Add depliants with fields like description, event name, notes, and language.
     - Edit or delete existing depliants.
     - Paginated view of depliants.
 - **Secure Access**: Each user has access only to their depliants.